Doctelligence/doctelligence.github.io/roadmap.md

 - **Present at DeAI 2024: The Future of Decentralized AI** on March 28, 2025, 9AM – 5PM in Midtown, NYC.
   - [Visit DeAI 2024 Website](https://deai.nyc/)

+## 🧑‍💻 Developer Engagement & Onboarding
+- Provide easy-to-follow documentation, SDKs, and API interfaces for developers.

-## 🌍 Open Source Community Building
+## 🌍 Community Building
 - Share project code and updates with clear contribution guidelines, inviting developers to submit issues, feature requests, and pull requests.
 - Launch the website and engage with AI and blockchain communities to gather feedback and guide project development.

-## 🧑‍💻 Developer Engagement & Onboarding
-- Provide easy-to-follow documentation, SDKs, and API interfaces for developers.

 ## 💰 Series A (2nd Fundraise)
 - Raise additional funding to accelerate growth and development, including seeking further seed investment or Series A funding.